Abbott, Catherine B., Racial Thinking and Peoples Temple, 2016.

 Sweet, Carol (aka Ruth Boaz).
 “Life with Father Divine” and “My THIRTY YEARS with FATHER DIVINE.”
 Ebony Vol. 20, Issue 7, May 1965, 88.

-Thompson, Aubrey.
+Thompson, Audrey.
 “Summary of Whiteness Theory and Whiteness Theory and Education.”
 University of Utah.
-Online here.
+2003.

 Washington, Joseph R. Black Sects and Cults.
 Lanham, MD: University Press of America, 1984.